GadzoinksOfficial/comfyui_gprompts/README.md

 I found most of the ones out there to be either too complicated or too limiting, so I wrote my own

-basics
+Basics

-create a grpompt node and connect its output to a clip node text input (you may need to nable text input)
+create a grpompt node and connect its output to a clip node text input (you may need to enable text input on the clip node)

-format of a dynamic prompt
+Format of a dynamic prompt
 { cat | dog | jackalope  }     random selection
 {{ green | yellow | red }}      sequential seletion

-If you generate 4 images with " a stop light showing {{ green | yellow | red }}"
+If you generate 4 images with "a stop light showing {{ green | yellow | red }}" you will get a green light image, yellow, red, and then another green.

-you will get a green light image, yellow, red, and then another green.
+If you use "a stop light showing { green | yellow | red }", each image will have a 33% chance of any color.

-wildcards
+Wildcards

 you can use a wildcard file with a list of options
 "a woman with {{__hair_color__}} {{__hair_style__}} hair"